CGJennings/se3docs/docs/um-release-notes.md

   * rows with no assigned Unicode code points are hidden;
   * enter a hexadecimal code point (e.g., `u+2c7e`) in the search field to go to that code point (or the nearest valid row).
 * [Projects](um-proj-intro..md) stored in a version control system will no longer want to commit their project and task folder settings (`seproject` files) every time the project closes.
-* The layout of the [root file editor](dm-eons-plugin.md) has been reorganized to better fit small screens.
+* The layout of the [root file editor](dm-eons-plugin.md) has been reorganized to better fit small display resolutions.
 * The `--plugintest` command line option can now be passed multiple test bundles separated by the path separator character (`;` on Windows, `:` elsewhere).
 * The **Document Browser** is *deprecated*.
 In a future version, searchable API documentation will be accessible from the (system) Web browser.
 Plug-ins that rely on the document browser and associated text indexing classes will no longer work after this change.